nzzrs/whippx/README.md

 ---

-Flutter app that translates voice files using WhisperX
+Flutter app that translates audio files using WhisperX

 ---